isarodas10/master-thesis/README.md

 ## 🙏 Acknowledgments

 - Thesis advisor: Felipe Montes and Ana María Guerra
-- Participating schools and students in Barú, Colombia
+- Institución Educativa Santa Ana and its students in Barú, Colombia
-- Research funding: [Funding Source, if applicable]
-- Community partners and collaborators
+- IsBaru project participants and collaborators

 ---